SOC G160: Sociology of Criminology

 Course Objectives

-- 9. Examine the role of the police, courts, and corrections as a means to enforce, sanction, and punish criminal acts.
+- 9. Examine the role of law enforcement, courts, and corrections in enforcing, sanctioning, and punishing criminal acts within the criminal justice system.

-- 10. Analyze the legal and criminal justice system as a social institution.
+- 10. Analyze the legal and criminal justice system as a social institution, considering its impact on individuals, communities, and society as a whole.

 Lecture Content